Tasmania's flora, fauna and geology: Australia

 DAY 8: MARIA ISLAND

 Today you travel to the seaside township of Triabunna to board a ferry to Maria Island.
 This pedestrian (and bicycle) only island was declared a national park in 1972.
-It is now a refuge for a variety of Tasmanian birds and mammals including the forester kangaroo and Cape Barren goose.
-Over the last few years, it has also provided additional sanctuary to an insurance population of Tasmanian devils which is thriving on the island.
+It is now a refuge for a variety of Tasmanian birds and mammals, including the forester kangaroo and Cape Barren goose.
+Over the past few years, it has also provided additional sanctuary to an insurance population of Tasmanian devils that is thriving on the island.

-After returning to Triabunna on a late afternoon ferry, continue south to the Tasman Peninsula, to our accommodation for the night, Lufra Hotel in Pirate's Bay.
+After returning to Triabunna on a late afternoon ferry, continue south to the Tasman Peninsula and our accommodation for the night, Lufra Hotel in Pirate's Bay.

 DAY 9: TASMAN NATIONAL PARK AND TRAVEL TO BRUNY ISLAND

-For the next two nights you will be staying Inala Cottage or Explorer’s Cottages.
+For the next two nights you will be staying at Inala Cottage or Explorer’s Cottages.

 DAY 10: BRUNY ISLAND